DecisionsDev/odm-docker-kubernetes/IBMCloudPrivate/README.md

       docker-compose build
   ```

-# 3. Tag and deploy ODM Docker material in the IBM Cloud Private Docker Registry.
+# 3. Tag and deploy the ODM Docker material in the IBM Cloud private Docker registry

-In this use case, we will use the [IBM Cloud Private Docker Registry]
+In this use case, we use the [IBM Cloud private Docker registry]

 ```bash
     docker login mycluster.icp:8500 (username/password)  -> admin/admin by default.